 At Emmanuel Sheppard & Condon, we handle a variety of different employer and employee claims.
-Call our experienced Pensacola employment lawyers today to get started on your case: (850) 433-6581
+Call our experienced Pensacola employment lawyers today to get started on your case.

-The Florida employment lawyers at Emmanuel, Sheppard & Condon represent companies and business owners and work to find solutions, so our clients maintain productivity.
+The Pensacola employment lawyers at Emmanuel, Sheppard & Condon represent companies and business owners and work to find solutions, so our clients maintain productivity.

 Our offices routinely provide continuing education to our clients to inform them of changes to the current law and avoid employee disputes.